robertbenson/printf/README.md

 `printf(format, arguments);`

+format is the fortmatted string, arguments are the values that are provided to the formatted string.

 `%[index][flags][width][.precision]conversion-character`

 ![printf.png](images%2Fprintf.png)

-## output:
+### output:

 `' 42.54'`

-format is the fortmatted string, arguments are the values that are provided to the formatted string.
 ## placeholder %

 `%n` is the same as `\n`, ie newline